EPCCed/archer-gpu-course/applications-two-day/section-2.02/README.md

 ## Exercise (cont.)

 Starting from your solution to the previous exercise, we will now add the relevant kernel and execution configuration.
+You should adjust the value of the constant `a` to be e.g., `a = 2.0`.

-(There is also a new template with a canned solution to the previous part in this directory.)
+There is also a new template with a canned solution to the previous part in this directory.

 ### Sugggested procedure